ninjulia/CODECADEMY_Jammming/README.md

 - Deployed via Netlify CLI since I already use their hosting services (Codecademy provided instructions for surge).
 - Leveraged Environmental Variables for storing Spotify API key, linked via netlify-cli package

+### 2/13/23 Part 2 - Potential Playlist Enhancements

+- Require login before interacting with app
+- Only display songs not currently present in the playlist in the search results
+- Add song back to search results if removed from Playlist
+- Update the access token logic to expire at exactly the right time, instead of setting expiration from when the user initiates their next search